 Pygmy Three-Toed Sloths use slow motion, less distance traveled, and minimal searching through the leaves to avoid detection by predatory hawks and cats that hunt by sight.
 The sloth’s digestive system, on the other hand, creates a rather severe problem when it comes to excreting.
 It takes days for sloths to digest what other animals can process in hours because of their slow digestion rate.

 These species have a slow digestive system, so they need to defecate only once every week.
 In the process, they lose about one-fifth of their body weight, according to scientists.
 This natural pendulum swing of a rare bowel movement pattern with a huge release of waste is by design in evolution.

 Sloths are generally found in trees, however one study claims that over 50% of sloths die when they travel to the forest floor.
 That is why they only venture down to the ground to go pee if their spouse calls far away.

 The most recent data on these sloths are devastating, suggesting that there may be as few as 48 of them remaining—a far cry from the prior estimate of 79 in 2013.
 The pygmy three-toed sloth has been classified as “critically endangered” by the International Union for Conservation of Nature since 2006.

 It is not listed as threatened or endangered, but in November 2013 we petitioned the Fish and Wildlife Service to have it listed under the Endangered Species Act.
-This will provide a lot of protections for this animal.In June 2014, the USFWS agreed with AWI’s petition and found it to be valid for a period of 90 days.
-This finding meant that if a decision was not made within 12 months, listing would be required.
+This will provide a lot of protection for this animal.In June 2014, the USFWS agreed with AWI’s petition and found it to be valid for a period of 90 days.
+This finding meant that if a decision was not made within 12 months, a listing would be required.